Whenever we think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through our heads.

 There are countless of them, scattered all over the city.
 It requires quite some time to discover them all.

-If you have no idea where to start exploring Lisbon, pick a miradouro and you won’t be disappointed.
+If you have no idea where to start exploring Lisbon, pick a miradouro from the map and you won’t be disappointed.
 There is no better way to end a day than with a beer in anticipation of the sunset.

 Miradouro de Santa Catarina